-Cookies can be widely used in game and app design to remember user preferences, previous scores, log in details and so on.
+Data which tracks a visitor’s movement on a website and remembers their behaviour and preferences. can be widely used in game and app design to remember user preferences, previous scores, log in details and so on.
 Cookies that enable an individual to be identified are considered personal data and the way they’re used in the app must therefore be GDPR compliant.

 The GDPR promotes the concept of ‘Privacy by Design’.
 When developing new apps, project teams should consider privacy and personal data protection from the outset.

 Privacy Impact Assessments should be considered for each new system that processes personal data.
 It’s then advisable to follow up with regular risk assessments to ensure ongoing integrity of the end-product.
 These assessments should consider: